 New year, many of us are setting up new years resolutions.
 Amongst the most popular are usually things like getting fit, quitting smoking, learning a new language or planning to travel more.

-Whatever we decide to take up it usually does require some money to spent on it..
+Whatever we decide to take up it usually does require some money to spend on it..
 Below are 10 tips on how to save money for things we are buying or are planning to get 🙂

 1. Buy less – before you buy anything ask yourself ‘do I really need this?’ / ‘ Will I really use it’?
-According to many money saving sources you should save at least 20% of your income:
+According to many money saving sources, you should save at least 20% of your income:

 2. Track your budget – often when visualising our outgoings its easier to keep a record of how we spend money to change our behaviour based of that trend.
 You can use simple tools such as Google Drive or Walllet.